Bobby Farrelly: Film

 In 2005, Farrelly co-directed Fever Pitch, a romantic comedy starring Drew Barrymore and Jimmy Fallon about a schoolteacher and Red Sox fanatic who falls in love with a business consultant.
-The film is an American remake of an eponymous British movie based on a novel by Nick Hornby.
+The film is an American remake of the 1997 British film of the same name, based on the novel by Nick Hornby.
+Also in 2005, he co-produced the controversial sports comedy film The Ringer.
+In 2007, he co-wrote and co-directed the romantic dark comedy film The Heartbreak Kid, which stars Ben Stiller and is a remake of the 1972 film of the same name.

-Hall Pass, 2011

-Directed, written and produced by the Farrelly brothers, Hall Pass tells the story of two friends, played by Jason Sudeikis and Owen Wilson, whose wives give them the titular hall pass from their marriage for a week.

-Dumb and Dumber To, 2014

-In 2014, Bobby and Peter wrote and directed Dumb and Dumber To, the sequel to Dumb and Dumber.
+In 2011, he co-directed Hall Pass, which tells the story of two friends, played by Jason Sudeikis and Owen Wilson, whose wives give them the titular hall pass from their marriage for a week.
+In 2012, he co-wrote and co-directed The Three Stooges, based on the 20th-century comedy trio of the same name.
+The film stars Chris Diamantopoulos, Sean Hayes, and Will Sasso as the titular characters.
+In 2014, he co-wrote and co-directed Dumb and Dumber To, the sequel to Dumb and Dumber.
 Set 20 years after the events of the first film, the sequel follows Jim Carrey's Lloyd and Jeff Daniels' Harry on a cross-country road trip to find Harry's adopted daughter.

-Champions, 2023

-In 2023, he made his solo directorial debut with the sports comedy-drama film Champions.
-Woody Harrelson, the feature actor of the film who worked on Kingpin with Farrelly in 1996, personally picked Farrelly to direct the film, saying "He's a deep person and he's got the most amazing sense of humor".
-Just like the original Campeones (2018) film, Champions was filmed with actors with intellectual disabilities.
+In 2023, Farrelly made his solo directorial debut with the sports comedy-drama film Champions, about a basketball coach who must coach a team of players with learning disabilities after being sentenced to community service.
+Woody Harrelson, the feature actor of the film who worked with Farrelly in Kingpin, personally recommended Farrelly to direct the film, saying "he's a deep person and he's got the most amazing sense of humor".
+In 2024, he directed the Christmas comedy Dear Santa, which stars Jack Black.
+The film is about a boy who, while attempting to write a letter to Santa, accidentally misspells his name as Satan, which summons Satan to Earth, who offers him three wishes in exchange for his soul.

-Dear Santa, 2024

-Farrelly directed the Christmas comedy, Dear Santa, reuniting with the star of his 2001 movie Shallow Hal, Jack Black.

 Television

 In 1992, the Farrelly brothers conceived the Seinfeld episode "The Virgin" (4.10), in which Jerry dates a woman, played by Jane Leeves, who has not lost her virginity.
 In 2016, Farrelly directed several episodes of Season 10 of the Canadian cult mockumentary TV series Trailer Park Boys.
+Between 2018 and 2020, Farrelly directed several episodes of the show Loudermilk, created by Peter Farrelly and Bobby Mort.
 In 2020, Bobby and Peter directed the Quibi comedy series The Now.